ShogunSky-Network/Kaido-bot-info/Privacy-Policy-main/README.md

 ### 2. Purpose of Data

-Data is only used to support the bot’s verification, logging, and moderation features within the ShogunSky Discord server.
+Data is only used to support the bot’s verification, logging, and moderation features within the Tenshi Discord server.

 ### 3. Data Sharing

 Kaido does **not** share data with third parties.
-All collected data is kept within the bot’s internal systems or within the ShogunSky server.
+All collected data is kept within the bot’s internal systems or within the Tenshi server.

 ### 4. Data Retention

-Data may be stored as long as the Bot remains active on the ShogunSky server.
+Data may be stored as long as the Bot remains active on the Tenshi server.
 If the Bot is removed, data is deleted after a reasonable cleanup period.

 ### 5. Your Rights

-Users may request to view or delete their stored data by contacting an administrator of the ShogunSky guild.
+Users may request to view or delete their stored data by contacting an administrator of the Tenshi guild.

 ### 6. Changes to This Policy

 We may update this Privacy Policy at any time.
-Major changes will be communicated via the ShogunSky server or the Bot.
+Major changes will be communicated via the Tenshi server or the Bot.